RedefinedVariable/elwood/README.md

 Website contains four .html pages and a custom stylesheet
 	*index.html, p0-column.html, p0-lists.html, p0-table.html, styles.css
-	* Navigation is via buttons on all pages have bootstrap tooltips except p0-Lists which demonstrates the native tooltips
+	* Navigation is offered via 2 options per page.
+Buttons on all pages have bootstrap tooltips except p0-Lists which demonstrates the native tooltips
+	  - Nav element with a row of divs styled as button-esq use hrefs to navigate.
 	* All pages have
 		image in upper left
 		divs that draw upon SCSS inheritance using extend %containers-shared;...